Long read by John Vidal:We eat and breathe plastic. How does it affect our health?

 Professor Water Quality and Health, Ecotoxicology

-We have started with an investigation phase, kicked off in 2018 by convening 32 experts from academic institutions, medical doctors, lawyers, environmental organisations and advocacy groups who reached a consensus that plastic pollution is a human health risk and identified urgent research needs.
+We convened 32 experts – academics, medical doctors, lawyers, environmental organisations and advocacy groups.
+They reached a consensus that plastic pollution is a human health risk and identified three urgent research needs.

 This new approach to addressing plastic pollution helps governments understand plastic waste flows and optimise policies to effectively ‘drawdown’ the flow of ocean plastic pollution.